-- Materials, supplies and equipment purchased exclusively for the project - · Rental fees for equipment and space - Contracted services - Cash from partners - Salaries and wages of applicant and partner staff dedicated to this project - 3.
+- Materials, supplies and equipment purchased exclusively for the project - Rental fees for equipment and space - Contracted services - Cash from partners - Salaries and wages of applicant and partner staff dedicated to this project - 3.
 External cash contributions from donors and/or third parties specifically for this project in the form of grants, gifts or bequests.
 (Note: If an admission or registration fee is required to attend a grant-funded activity those fees may not be counted as an external cash contribution.)
+For a full description of eligible external cash contributions and how they will need to be documented by the end of the grant period, please review this document.

-Funding from the Connecticut Department of Economic and Community Development or any other state agency cannot be used for matching purposes.
+Please note that funding from the State of Connecticut cannot be used for matching purposes.